dih78/infra/resources/markdown/terms.md

 ## 1. Introduction

 These Terms of Service ("Terms") govern your use of Infra's Docker Swarm cluster management service ("Service").
 Infra is a cloud-based platform that allows users to manage Docker Swarm clusters on their own Virtual Private Servers (VPS).
 By using our Service, you agree to these Terms.
-Infra is operated by Bohdan Shulha, a Private Entrepreneur registered in Poland.

 ## 2. Definitions